Difference Between DBMS and RDBMS Explained Simply

 Conclusion

-In summary, a Database Management System (DBMS) is a general term for software that manages databases, while a Relational Database Management System (RDBMS) is a specific type of DBMS that adheres to the relational model of data.
+In summary, a Database Management System is a general term for software that manages databases, while a Relational Database Management System is a specific type of Database Management System that adheres to the relational model of data.
 RDBMS systems are known for their structured data organization, support for complex data relationships, and the use of SQL for querying.
-The choice between DBMS and RDBMS depends on the specific requirements of a project, with RDBMS being a preferred choice for applications where data consistency and relational modeling are critical.
+The choice between Database Management System and Relational Database Management System depends on the specific requirements of a project, with RDBMS being a preferred choice for applications where data consistency and relational modeling are critical.